Rajeshkothapalli782/Covid-19_Data_Analysis_With_SQL/README.md

-# Exploratory Data Analysis (EDA) on Income Dataset
+# COVID-19 Data Analysis with SQL
 # Project Overview
-This project involves performing Exploratory Data Analysis (EDA) on a dataset to understand the factors that influence income levels.
-The analysis includes examining relationships between various demographic and economic features and the target variable, income.
-The goal is to uncover patterns, correlations, and insights that can inform further predictive modeling.
+This project involves analyzing COVID-19 datasets using SQL to answer various queries and derive meaningful insights about the pandemic's spread, impact, and trends.
+The analysis focuses on metrics such as total cases, new cases, deaths, hospitalizations, and ICU admissions across different countries and continents over time.
-Project Structure
+# Project Structure
-# The project repository is organized as follows:
+The project repository is organized as follows:
-•	data/: Contains the dataset file.
+*	data/: Contains the dataset files (data1.csv and data2.csv).
-•	notebooks/: Contains Jupyter notebooks with the EDA.
-•	images/: Contains visualizations and plots generated during the EDA.
+*	queries/: Contains SQL scripts for different queries and analyses.
-•	README.md: This README file.
+*	README.md: This README file.
-•	requirements.txt: List of Python packages required to run the notebooks.
 # Requirements
-To run the Jupyter notebooks and perform the EDA, you will need the following Python packages:
+*	To run the SQL queries, you will need a SQL database system such as MySQL, PostgreSQL, or SQLite.
+Ensure that the database system is installed and properly configured.
-•	pandas
-•	numpy
-•	matplotlib
-•	seaborn
-•	scikit-learn
-You can install the required packages using pip: pip install -r requirements.txt
+# Upload _death .py :
+*	By using these file we can upload our CSV file into MYSQL through cmd.

 # Analysis Workflow
-1. Data Loading and Cleaning:
+1. Data Loading:
-*	Load the dataset using pandas.
-*	Handle missing values and incorrect data types.
-*	Perform basic statistical analysis to understand the distribution of data.
+*	Import the datasets into your SQL database.
+This can be done using appropriate SQL commands or a database management tool.
-2. Data Visualization:
+2. Data Cleaning and Preparation:
-*	Use matplotlib and seaborn to create visualizations such as histograms, bar plots, and box plots.
-*	Visualize the distribution of each feature and its relationship with the target variable, income.
-3. Feature Engineering:
-*	Create new features based on existing data to enhance the analysis.
-*	Encode categorical variables and handle ordinal data.
+*	Clean and preprocess the data as needed.
+This may include handling missing values, converting data types, and ensuring consistency.
-4. Correlation Analysis:
+3. Exploratory Analysis:
-*	Calculate correlation coefficients to understand the relationships between features.
-*	Use heatmaps to visualize the correlation matrix.
+*	Perform SQL queries to explore the data and extract key insights.
-5. Insights and Observations:
+*	Examples of queries include:
+*	Total and new COVID-19 cases and deaths over time.
+*	Trends in hospital and ICU admissions.
+*	Comparison of COVID-19 metrics across different continents and countries.
+# Results and Insights:
-*	Summarize key findings and insights from the EDA.
+*	Summarize the findings from your SQL queries.
-*	Identify potential features for predictive modeling.

-# Visualizations
-The images/ directory contains various visualizations generated during the EDA.
-These visualizations help in understanding the distribution of features and their relationships with income.
-Examples include:
-*	Age distribution by income level.
-*	Workclass distribution.
-*	Education level vs. income.
-* Hours per week vs. income.